rainbowchuckles/blunt/README.md

 This software was developed to solve equation 16 from:

-Rotta NR.
+<em>Rotta NR.
 Effects of nose bluntness on the boundary layer characteristics of conical bodies at hypersonic speeds.
-1966 Nov 1
+1966 Nov 1</em>

 Run the code by inputting the desired cone properties in rotta.py and then running the same file. j.py, f.py, and shape.py contain functions written to determine j(y_bar), f(eta_e), and the shock shape from the correlation given in the paper.
-A text file of outputs in then created containing the non-dimensional parameter s_bar and Me, the Mach number at the boundary layer edge.
+A text file of outputs is then created containing the non-dimensional parameter s_bar and Me, the Mach number at the boundary layer edge.

 Some comments on the implementation:
 - The result is sensitive to the solution tolerance allowed for f(eta_e).
 Rotta does not provide any detail about how he chose this, or indeed what pressure gradient parameter (beta) was used